modgethanc/ttbp/README.md

 a public html file hosted on your tilde page, or keep all your entries private to the tilde.town server.

-to use, run `~endorphant/bin/ttbp` while logged in to tilde.town
+to use, run `feels` while logged in to tilde.town

-you can also try `~endorphant/bin/ttbp-beta` for a more colorful, but potentially volatile experience; i sometimes announce in irc or on twitter when i'm testing a new feature.
+(`feels` is a tilde.town specific command; if you're running this locally, or on a different server, run `ttbp` from the command line)

 ### QUICK START

 no coding or html experience is necessary to get started. just log in to your tilde.town account and enter:

-`~endorphant/bin/ttbp`
+`feels`

 ttbp will ask you a few questions to get you started. after that, writing and reading entries all happen within the program.